 A very important use of --verbose is with --version.
 It prints a lot of information about the build AND the paths to dynamic libraries loaded by exiv2(.exe).

-#6 Updated by Andreas Huggel about 1 year ago
+#6 Updated by Andreas Huggel over 1 year ago

 Based on the list above, all of these tags are in 'binary arrays', i.e., composite IFD tags which consist of a number of values that are decoded into different tags, e.g., a single IFD tag consisting of three short values 1, 2, 3 which are decoded into three different tags, tag1 with value short 1, tag2 with value short 2 and tag3 with value short 3.